I love Shoreditch too. I love Soho. I love rioting students.

 A huge kitchen clock was bought locally and the chunky table was already there.

 The Battery can be incredibly hard to keep warm.
-Marilyn solved that problem by installing an enormous wood-burner for the dining room.
+Marilyn solved her problem by installing an enormous wood-burner for the dining room.
 She painted it midnight blue, making it more abstract sculpture than functional heater…she calls it The Beast.

-The Battery has a fascinating history, and features in the book Wooden Houses.
+The Battery has a fascinating history and features in the book Wooden Houses.
 It was built as two big wooden sheds at the end of the nineteenth century.
 The first housed two cannons, the second was a drill hall for sailors, and during WW1 it was a convalescent home for wounded soldiers.

 Marilyn still get’s people visiting who remember it from their childhood holidays in the Forties, saying they had the happiest time of their life here.